Clear Goals

 img

-Its not for nothing that we see a pattern of advocating for goal clarity by the likes of Ray Dalio in his 5-steps-to-get-what-you-want stating as his first step to have "clear goals".
+Many of hyper successful people and gurus of success training state importance of goal clarity.
+Its not for nothing that we see a pattern of advocating for goal clarity by the likes of Ray Dalio in his 5-steps-to-get-what-you-want stating as his first step to have clear goals.
 Or in Think and Grow Rich: Six Steps outlined by Napoleon-Hill stating as first step to have exact amount of money to acquire.
 Or by Arnold-Schwarzenegger stating First Rule is Trust Yourself: Figure Out Who You Want to Be.

 "Life favors the specific ask and punishes the vague wish" - Tim-Ferris

-Hence, once you have determined clear goals and ready to commit its time to design your systems and habits to align.
+Hence, once you have determined clear goals and ready to commit its time to design your systems and habits to align, to move you closer towards the peak of the mountain every day.

-Systems & habits determine the direction of where you are going.
+This is where systems & habits come in.
+Systems & Habits determine the direction of where you are going.
 Goals are the thoughts and words that allow us to tailor our actions and habits to align us in the direction of where we want to be.
-Hyper successful people advocate for crisp goal clarity as first step, and then develop systems to achieve them.
+Hyper successful people advocate for crisp goal clarity as first step, and then developing systems to achieve them.

 Genie Laborde way: Have clear outcome